NoOrdInaryGuy/local-mesos-scala-hello/README.md

 # Local Mesos Scala Hello World

-This repository contains instructions to spin up a local Mesos cluster using Docker, and provides simple code a custom `Scheduler` that allows the traditional "Hello, World!" to be submitted against it.
+This repository contains instructions to spin up a local Mesos cluster using Docker, and provides example code for a custom `Scheduler` that allows arbitrary shell commands to be executed on the cluster.
+(Including, of course, the traditional `echo "Hello, World!"`).

 ### Assumptions
 * You are using OSX / MacOS and have Docker Machine installed